elsampsa/home-ethereum/README.md

 My checklist and scripts for running [go ethereum client](https://github.com/ethereum/go-ethereum), aka "geth" on a laptop @ the comfort of your home.

 We are setting up a "full node" here.
 I recommend skipping "fast" and "light" sync.
 I personally never got the "fast" sync working (maybe related to [this](https://github.com/ethereum/go-ethereum/issues/16796)).
-However, that experience might be severly outdated and applicable only to older geth versions.
+However, that experience might be severely outdated and applicable only to older geth versions.

 These instructions are currently for geth **version v1.10.1** ("berlin").
 For release notes of that version, see [here](https://blog.ethereum.org/2021/03/08/ethereum-berlin-upgrade-announcement/).